About King County Archives

 - The use of pens or other permanent marking tools is prohibited while using archival records.
 Such items can damage or deface historical materials.

 - Patrons using the research room will be asked to store their bags and coats in a locker outside the research room.

 - Duplication of archival materials is facilitated by Archives staff.

 King County Archives is committed to providing a meaningful remote research experience for patron who are unable to visit in person.
-Although materials cannot leave the building or be "interlibrary loaned," patrons can contact us via email or phone and request a research consultation.
+Although materials cannot leave the building or loaned, patrons can contact us via email or phone and request a research consultation.
 An Archives staff member will discuss your research topic with you, and make recommendations about what records in our holdings may be responsive.
-If information isn't available in our holdings, Archives staff will do their best to refer you to the most likely office or agency that may hold responsive records.
+If information isn't available in our holdings, Archives staff will do their best to refer you to the office or agency that may hold responsive records.

 King County Archives also provide duplication services.
 Please review our Duplication and Publication Policy.

 Publication of County government records held by King County Archives does not require permission or a use fee.
 We ask that you properly cite any materials in our holdings (see below for citation example) that you use in publication.
 Please note that there are some restrictions on the duplication and publication of government records.

 Government Records and Fair Use